 This Article does not apply to commodities referred to in point 1 of Article 8.1.3.

-Importation of aquatic animal products from a country, zone or compartment declared free from infection with B. dendrobatidis
+Importation of live aquatic animals intended for use in laboratories or zoos from a country, zone or compartment not declared free from infection with B. dendrobatidis